ardacetinkaya/altTrackSimulation/README.md

 4. And finally build and run altTrack.WebUI

 *_For vehicle simulation run altTrack.Vehicle project as Azure Functions app, so additional Azure Functions tools/plug-ins might be needed for Visual Studio_

 *_In debug mode, no need to create DB(s).
 All data storage is operated as in-memory db in debug mode.
-In release mode SQL Servers and connections' strings are necessary_
+In release mode setting of SQL Servers and connections' strings in configuration files are necessary.
+Please do not forget to execute the table creation scripts in Database folders of projects' /Data folder._

 ### Built with...